Who We Are - National Staff - Bios

 Dawn Regan, Chief Operating Officer

 Dawn is a member of the Association of Fundraising Professionals (Greater Toronto Chapter).
-Dawn has a Bachelor of Arts and a Masters of Arts from McGill University.
+Dawn has a Bachelor of Arts and a Masters of Arts from McGill University and is currently pursuing a Master’s degree in Philanthropy and Non-Profit Leadership at Carleton University.
 Dawn and her husband, Greg, live in Oakville, Ontario.

 Shaida Tabatabai, Director of Finance